Travel and Reimbursements

 If acquiring a professional service (eg, book indexing, speaking engagement, etc), prior to the rendering of service, faculty must submit:

-- The COLA online Professional Services Payment Questionnaire/PSPQ (to Group 1), and
+- The COLA online Professional Services Payment Questionnaire/PSPQ to CBS Group 1, and

-- If using the party for the first time through UT Austin, have the party performing the service complete the Payee Information Form/PIF (designating him/herself as an individual), and submit it along with a clear scan/photo or copy of his/her photo ID, to CBS Team 1 (emailed PIFs will not be accepted).
+- If using the party for the first time through UT Austin, have the party performing the service complete the Payee Information Form/PIF (designating him/herself as an individual), and submit it along with a clear scan/photo or copy of his/her government-issued photo ID, to CBS Group 1 by fax (512-232-4220) or upload.
+Emailed PIFs/IDs will not be accepted.
 This will be processed by COLA.

 Please contact COLA CBS at email@example.com or see Kevin Hsu with any questions.